-As of December 31, 2021, the Company had the following tax net operating loss carryforwards available to reduce future federal and Connecticut taxable income, and tax credit carryforwards available to offset future federal and Connecticut income taxes:
+As of December 31, 2022, the Company had the following tax net operating loss carryforwards available to reduce future federal and state taxable income, and tax credit carryforwards available to offset future federal and state income taxes:

 Hyperfine

 Amount Begin to Expire in

 Hyperfine tax net operating loss carryforwards:

 Federal (pre-2018 NOLs) \$ 12,084 2034

-Federal (post-2017 NOLs) 91,306 No Expiration
+Federal (post-2017 NOLs) 132,748 No Expiration

-States 72,621 2034
+States 84,977 2031

 Tax credit carryforwards:

-Federal research and development 2,338 2034
+Federal research and development 3,877 2034

-Connecticut research and development 752 No Expiration
+Connecticut research and development 1,015 No Expiration

-Connecticut others 12 2022
+Connecticut others 21 5 Year Carryforward

-Federal others 135 2022
+Federal others 135 5 Year Carryforward

 Liminal

 Amount Begin to Expire in

 Liminal tax net operating loss carryforwards:

-Federal (pre-2018 NOLs) \$
+Federal (pre-2018 NOLs) \$ -

-Federal (post-2017 NOLs) 12,304 No Expiration
+Federal (post-2017 NOLs) 13,446 No Expiration

-States 12,300 2038
+States 13,443 2038

 Tax credit carryforwards:

-Federal research and development 449 2038
+Federal research and development 717 2038

-Connecticut research and development 49 No Expiration
+Connecticut research and development 81 No Expiration

+Federal and state other 3 2025

 Under Internal Revenue Code Section 382, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change net operating loss and tax credit carryforwards to offset its post-change income and tax liabilities may be limited.
 Generally, an ownership change occurs when certain shareholders increase their aggregated ownership by more than 50 percentage points over their lowest ownership percentage in a testing period (typically three years).
-The Company performed a Section 382 analysis for Legacy Hyperfine to determine whether an ownership change has occurred.
+The Company performed a Section 382 analysis in 2021 for Legacy Hyperfine to determine whether an ownership change had occurred.
 Based on this analysis, Legacy Hyperfine experienced two consecutive ownership changes, one on January 17, 2017, and one on May 16, 2017.
 As a result, Legacy Hyperfine's net operating loss and tax credit carryforwards as of December 31, 2020 are subject to a Section 382 limitation.
-The January 17, 2017 ownership change resulted in an annual limitation of \$865 and the May 16, 2017 ownership change resulted in an annual limitation of \$3,008.
-The first (earlier) limitation will limit the deduction of pre-change losses and credits arising before the first ownership change.
+The January 17, 2017 ownership change resulted in an annual limitation of \$865 and the May 16, 2017 ownership change resulted in an annual limitation of pre-change losses and credits arising before the first ownership change.
 The second (later) ownership change creates another limit to deduction of those pre-change losses and credits.
 However, the second ownership change does not allow for a "step-up" of the first limitation and therefore the pre-January 17, 2017 losses and credits are still subject to the first limitation amount.
 Due to these limitations, the Company estimates that \$3,125 and \$249 of the federal net operating loss and research and development credit carryforwards, respectively, will expire before utilization.
 Accordingly, Legacy Hyperfine's gross deferred tax assets and corresponding valuation allowance have been adjusted to reflect the estimated expirations.
-In addition, as a result of the Business Combination and any other equity issuances during the year, the Company is currently updating its Section 382 analysis to determine whether any additional ownership chang
+In addition, as a result of the Business Combination and any other equity issuances since the last ownership change, the Company may have experienced additional ownership changes as of December 31, 2022.
+As of December 31, 2022, the Company has not completed an additional Section 382 analysis to determine whether any successive ownership changes have occurred.